TrueConf Group Features

 # Calendar

-• Working with iCalendar (ics) format events
+• Working with events in iCalendar (ics) format

-• Integration with Email Service: POP3, IMAP
+• Integration with mail service: POP3, IMAP

 • Retrieving your list of conferences from TrueConf Server